agrosjs/agros/README.md

 ### Use Root Module to Create an App

-See [this code](examples/src/index.tsx) to get detailed information of how to create a React.js App by Khamsa.
+See [this code](examples/src/index.tsx) to get detailed information of how to create a React.js App by Agros.

 ## Participate in Project Development

-Getting involved in the development of Khamsa is welcomed.
-But before that, please read the [Code of Conduct](CODE_OF_CONDUCT.md) of Khamsa.
+Getting involved in the development of Agros is welcomed.
+But before that, please read the [Code of Conduct](CODE_OF_CONDUCT.md) of Agros.
 You can also read [this doc](.github/CONTRIBUTING.md) to get more information about contribute your code into this repository.

 > Before starting working on the project, please upgrade your Node.js version to v14.15.0 or later.

 ## Sponsorship

-We accept sponsorship and are committed to spending 100% of all sponsorship money on maintaining Khamsa, including but not limited to purchasing and maintaining the Khamsa documentation domain, servers, and paying stipends to some of our core contributors.
+We accept sponsorship and are committed to spending 100% of all sponsorship money on maintaining Agros, including but not limited to purchasing and maintaining the Agros documentation domain, servers, and paying stipends to some of our core contributors.

-Before initiating a sponsorship, please send an email to [i@lenconda.top](i@lenconda.top) or [prexustech@gmail.com](prexustech@gmail.com) with your name, nationality, credit card (VISA or MasterCard) number, what problem Khamsa has helped you solve (optional), and a thank-you message (optional), etc. After review and approval, we will reply with an email with a payment method that you can complete the sponsorship via this email.
+Before initiating a sponsorship, please send an email to [i@lenconda.top](i@lenconda.top) or [prexustech@gmail.com](prexustech@gmail.com) with your name, nationality, credit card (VISA or MasterCard) number, what problem Agros has helped you solve (optional), and a thank-you message (optional), etc. After review and approval, we will reply with an email with a payment method that you can complete the sponsorship via this email.

-Thank you so much for your support of the Khamsa project and its developers!
+Thank you so much for your support of the Agros project and its developers!